AverageLehi/CourseMate/I_walkthrough.md

-## Tags UX improvements (added Nov 26, 2025)
+## Tags UX update (added Nov 26, 2025)

-Two small but important UX changes were added to make tags easier to use and less error-prone:

-- Tag sanitization: tags are now normalized and deduplicated automatically in both the Home write flow and the Note editor.
-Normalization rules:
+CourseMate now handles tags as in-content hashtags.
+Instead of a separate tag entry and chips UI, users type hashtags directly into the note content (for example, "#exam" or "#main-idea").
+Highlights and extraction rules:

+- Hashtag extraction and sanitization: on save, hashtags embedded in the text are detected, normalized and de-duplicated before being persisted into the note's `tags` list.
-    - Strips punctuation, lowercases characters, collapses whitespace and joins words with hyphens
+    - Normalization rules: strips punctuation, lowercases characters, collapses whitespace and joins words with hyphens
-    - Ensures each tag is prefixed with a single `#` and duplicates are removed
+    - Each stored tag is canonicalized and stored with a leading `#` (e.g. `#cornell-notes`)
-    - Example: ` , #Cornell Notes, cornell-notes, #cornell NOTES  ,` becomes `#cornell-notes`

-- Tag chips: the tags field now renders visual tag "chips" below the tags entry in the Write area and the Note editor.
-These chips:
-    - Help users see what tags are currently applied in a glance
-    - Allow quick removal (click the ✕ on a chip)
-    - Update live as you type or when a template automatically adds a tag

-These improvements prevent duplicate/dirty tags, make the template-to-tag convention easier to demo, and improve the overall UX when preparing notes for the mock defense.
+    - Example: text containing `#Cornell Notes` will persist as `#cornell-notes` in the data model

+- Inline editing model: there is no tags sidebar or chips UI anymore.
+Hashtags are highlighted inside the content area as-you-type; on Save / Export the app extracts them and stores them in the note metadata.

+This simplifies the UX and reduces duplication — tags are now kept in a single place (the note content) and the UI highlights them for quick scanning.
 # CourseMate Code Walkthrough

 ## Introduction